Tvalc/GCA/docs/Story/chapters/Ch3.md

   - Zylthar won their game and gained advanced technology
   - Zyltharians now work with Survivor Confederation to help other planets
   - Glitch appears skeptical of Krix, creating tension
+  - As Krix explains the cosmic truth, Glitch's skepticism is tinged with flashes of fragmented cosmic memories.
+The party senses that Glitch's role in the conflict may be deeper than even he realizes.

 ### Scene 5: Proving Worth
 - **Location**: B2 - Cloudy with Data, Testing Chamber